Astatine: Wet

 The irradiated bismuth (or sometimes bismuth trioxide) target is first dissolved in, for example, concentrated nitric or perchloric acid.
 Following this first step, the acid can be distilled away to leave behind a white residue that contains both bismuth and the desired astatine product.
 This residue is then dissolved in a concentrated acid, such as hydrochloric acid.
-Astatine is extracted from this acid using an organic solvent such as butyl or isopropyl ether, diisopropylether (DIPE), or thiosemicarbazide.
+Astatine is extracted from this acid using an organic solvent such as dibutyl ether, diisopropyl ether (DIPE), or thiosemicarbazide.
 Using liquid-liquid extraction, the astatine product can be repeatedly washed with an acid, such as HCl, and extracted into the organic solvent layer.
 A separation yield of 93% using nitric acid has been reported, falling to 72% by the time purification procedures were completed (distillation of nitric acid, purging residual nitrogen oxides, and redissolving bismuth nitrate to enable liquid–liquid extraction).
 Wet methods involve "multiple radioactivity handling steps" and have not been considered well suited for isolating larger quantities of astatine.
 However, wet extraction methods are being examined for use in production of larger quantities of astatine-211, as it is thought that wet extraction methods can provide more consistency.
 They can enable the production of astatine in a specific oxidation state and may have greater applicability in experimental radiochemistry.